-Approval of the proposal FOR the adoption of the 2024 LTIP will require the affirmative vote of the majority of the shares of our common stock entitled to vote in person or by proxy.
+Approval of the proposal FOR the adoption of the 2024 LTIP will require the affirmative vote of the majority of the votes cast on the proposal.
 An abstention will have the same effect as a vote AGAINST such proposal.
-Broker non-votes will have no impact.
 Your shares will be voted as you specify on your proxy.
 If your properly executed proxy does not specify how you want your shares voted, they will be voted for the adoption of the 2024 LTIP.